 9 Happy shall he be, that taketh and dasheth thy little ones against the stones.

-This is the entire psalm.
+This is the entire Psalm.
 The obvious context reveals the verse of concern and the whole psalm to be a lament of anguish and anger against those who had done terrible wrongs to him and his own.
 How is this moral?
 In the context of the ancient social world, people were a lot more open and honest in their thoughts and writings.
 We often do the same thing today, if only for a fleeting moment.
 If someone wrongs us, a thought such as, “I could punch him,” may escape.
 We hate to admit it, but we’ve all done it at some point.

 David in Psalm 137:9 is doing the same thing.
 The purpose of these fantasies was not to invoke and encourage violence, rather they were intended to diminish it, or in modern terms, to “let it all out.”
 This does not mean David was a cruel person, it fact, it means just the opposite.
 Rather than vent his frustration with violence, he let it out in his writing.
 Is it moral for someone to quench their anger before it morphs into something more dangerous?
 I’m sure most would agree.
 But a question remains: why is this in the Bible at all?